caseycas/CacheModelPackage/README.md

 csv.
 From our java sample, we have columns "java3Cache3" and "java3NoCache" which respectively mean a java trigram cache model that also has a trigram cache, and a java trigram model with no cache.

+#Generation Mode

+If you wish to see what suggestions the language model will generate for some code or text, there is a -GENERATE mode for the completion tool.
+I have added a python script generate.py in evaluation/scripts to make this easier to manage.
+Running python ./scripts/generate.py -h wil provide some additional information about the arguments, but for example if you typed:

+    python ./scripts/generate.py "import java.io" data/java/fold0.train.3grams 3 2 java

+The script will use "import java.io" as the base on which to generate, data/java/fold0.train.3grams is the .arpa language model file it will use to generate new tokens, 3 tells the script that you are using a trigram model, 2 is the number of new tokens to generate after the base, and java is the language (used for lexing the string).